Using Stacks

 knot stack create lamp-stack myproject production

-• The template specified in the definition
+• The template specified in the stack template

 • The stack field set to the stack name (myproject by default, or the name argument)